On PMU Data Integrity under GPS Spoofing Attacks: A Sparse Error Correction Framework

 The aforementioned works focused on robustifying the time estimation procedure at a single PMU.
 In the meanwhile, several works in the literature~\cite{pradhan2016gps,fan2017synchrophasor,risbud2018vulnerability,RisbudMultiperiod,vanfretti2010phasor,ghiocel2013phasor} demonstrated that GPS spoofing attacks on PMUs can be more effectively mitigated by leveraging how phasor measurements from different PMUs are correlated and how they are related to the underlying power system state due to the interconnectedness of the grid.
 Pradhan \emph{et al.} in~\cite{pradhan2016gps} present a dynamic state estimation from PMU measurements that is resilient to spoofing attacks, by devising a generalized likelihood-based hypothesis testing to detect the location and magnitude of the spoofing attacks.
 A major limitation here is that it assumes that an accurate estimate of the time of the attack is known a priori.
 In~\cite{fan2017synchrophasor} the authors mathematically model the spoofed measurements and propose an algorithm to detect and correct GPS spoofing attack on a single PMU in the network.
-Risbud \emph{et al} in~\cite{risbud2018vulnerability, RisbudMultiperiod} leverage a measurement model that accounts for GPS spoofing attacks on multiple PMUs and develop an alternating minimization algorithm for joint estimation of the state and the attack.
-Similarly the authors of~\cite{vanfretti2010phasor,ghiocel2013phasor} attempt to jointly estimate the states and phase angle errors by solving weighted least squares problem.
+Risbud \emph{et al} in~\cite{risbud2018vulnerability, RisbudMultiperiod} leverage a measurement model that accounts for GPS spoofing attacks on multiple PMUs and develop an alternating minimization algorithm for joint estimation of the state and the phase angle biases in the PMU measurements introduced by the spoofing attacks.
+Similarly the authors of~\cite{vanfretti2010phasor,ghiocel2013phasor} attempt to jointly estimate the states and phase angle biases by solving weighted least squares problem.
 However, joint estimation of state and phase angle biases, without an additional assumption on the state or angle bias variables, is ill-posed in that there exist many distinct solutions that can fit PMU measurements optimally.